metacman/git-demo/README.md

 ## Website Contents

-This will be the website content for the Udemy course named 'Git Crash Course' (Instructor is Jason Taylor).
+This will be the website content for the Udemy course named 'Git Crash Course'.
+The Instructor is Jason Taylor.
 Here is a list of the files in the website (excluding the git control files).

 ### Root Folder: